retlim/Fusion/README.md

 # Fusion

-Fusion is a PHP package manager for PHP-based projects that boosts productivity by automating redundant micromanagement tasks during development, deployment, and maintenance.
-For example, these tasks
+Fusion is a PHP package manager that enhances productivity in PHP-based projects.
+It simplifies development and maintenance by automating repetitive micromanagement tasks, such as:
-include:

-- Resolving package dependencies.
+- Managing package dependencies.
-- Migrating packages.
+- Migrating package states.
-- Managing loadable code.
+- Handling autoloadable code.

 ## Documentation